MinaProtocol/mina/README-sandbox.md

 `--config-directoy` can be omitted, in which case it defaults to `~/.mina-config`.
 You should pass it if you already have another blockchain's data stored in there.
+In case the daemon fails, complaining about write access to this directory, try providing an absolute path rather than relative one.

 If the block producer's key wasn't copied over to the wallet previously.
 The following error will appear: